OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 The Octopus Copilot Extension is implemented as an Azure Function.
 The function must be able to call the Octopus API.

-On-premises Octopus instances must allow HTTP requests from the IP addresses listed in [this file](https://github.com/OctopusSolutionsEngineering/OctopusCopilot/blob/main/outboundips.txt)in order to integrate with the Octopus Copilot Extension.
+On-premises Octopus instances must allow HTTP requests from the IP addresses listed in [this file](https://github.com/OctopusSolutionsEngineering/OctopusCopilot/blob/main/outboundips.txt) in order to integrate with the Octopus Copilot Extension.
 These IP addresses represent the possible addresses that the Octopus Copilot Extension may use when making API requests to an Octopus instance.

 :::div{.warning}
 It is not possible to integrate the Octopus Copilot Extension with an on-premises Octopus instance that can not accept HTTP requests from these public IP addresses.